-- You can refer them to the Counseling Center.
+- You can refer them to the Center for Counseling and Mental Health.
 Talk with the student about your concern using non-judgemental language, and describing the changes you’ve seen.
 Let them know you care, and that you’ve found some resources you think might be helpful.
 If they are open to it, call our office while you are together to set up an appointment to talk with one of our counselors.

-- You can consult with a Counseling Center staff member about your concerns.
-We can help you think through how to talk with the person about your concerns, how to refer them to our services, how to take care of yourself in the relationship if it has become difficult, and/or if there are other actions that might be needed from you, the Counseling Center, or other campus resources.
-All you need to do is call the Counseling Center and ask to consult about a student, and we will usually get back to you the same day if we’re not immediately available.
+- You can consult with a Center for Counseling and Mental Health staff member about your concerns.
+We can help you think through how to talk with the person about your concerns, how to refer them to our services, how to take care of yourself in the relationship if it has become difficult, and/or if there are other actions that might be needed from you, the Center for Counseling and Mental Health, or other campus resources.
+All you need to do is call the Center for Counseling and Mental Health and ask to consult about a student, and we will usually get back to you the same day if we’re not immediately available.